Microsoft Teams Development Overview

 - Teams Development introduction

-- Creating Microsoft Teams Apps with Node and .NET
+- Creating Microsoft Teams Apps with Node.js and .NET

-- Microsoft Teams Toolkit for Visual Studio Code
+- Using the Microsoft Teams Toolkit for Visual Studio Code

 - App elements: Tabs, Bots, Connectors, Messaging Extensions

 - Using Teams App Studio and the Developer Portal